urvashithakre/seminar-blog/_pages/about.md

 These models were typically trained using masked language modeling, where certain tokens are hidden and the model learns to reconstruct them.
 While effective for embedding sequences, they were not optimized for generation.

 ### 3.3 Autoregressive Models for Protein Generation
-Autoregressive models — like GPT — predict the next token based on previous ones.
-They are naturally suited for generation tasks.
+To move from understanding to generation, researchers turned to autoregressive models - a class of models that predict each token based on the sequence of previous tokens.
+This is the core mechanism behind models like GPT.

 Key autoregressive protein models prior to ProtGPT2 include: